-The Student Services Office posts grades to eCampus.
+The Student Services Office posts grades to Workday.
 Under no circumstances will Student Services personnel give out grades via phone or e-mail.

-Official transcripts may be requested on eCampus.
-Information on ordering transcripts is posted on the Office of the University Registrar's FAQ page.
+Information on ordering official transcripts is posted on the Office of the University Registrar's FAQ page.